goplot/goplot/README.md

 **Plots Directory**

-Plots are contained in a plots directory on the destination farms.
+Completed plots are contained in a plots directory on the destination farms.
 All disks need a plots directory to hold plots.
-Temp drives do not have a plots directory.
-For example, a simple farmer/plotter setup with only one temp drive and only one destination drive would be represented in the filesystem as:
+Temp drives do not use a plots directory.
+For example, a simple farmer/plotter setup with only one temp drive and only one destination drive would be fully represented in the filesystem as:

 ```
   /farm/1/disk1/plots